 5. Cleaning Capabilities

-Another interesting topic we should write about is the cleaning capabilities of ILIFE A4 and Roomba 650.
+Another valid topic we should cover is the cleaning capabilities of ILIFE A4 and Roomba 650.
 If we purchase a robotic vacuum that has trouble cleaning a single room and can’t even navigate itself, what use is an investment like that?
-So to avoid this from happening, we need to know the limits of these robotic vacuums.
+So we need to know the capabilities and the limits of these robotic vacuums.